UltraLocked/UltraLocked/whitepaper.md

     The process for encrypting each file is as follows:
     1.  **Ephemeral Key Generation:** An ephemeral P-256 Elliptic-Curve key pair (a temporary public and private key) is generated in volatile memory.
     2.  **Key Agreement:** The ephemeral public key is combined with the app's non-extractable master key agreement key (which resides permanently in the Secure Enclave) using the Elliptic-Curve Diffie-Hellman (ECDH) key agreement algorithm.
 This operation is performed *inside* the Secure Enclave.
-    3.  **Key Derivation:** The resulting shared secret from the ECDH operation is used as input for a Key Derivation Function (HKDF) based on SHA-256.
+    3.  **Key Derivation:** The resulting shared secret from the ECDH operation is used as input for a Key Derivation Function (HKDF) based on SHA-256 [RFC 5869].
 A cryptographically random salt is added to derive a unique and single-use 256-bit AES-GCM key.
+The HKDF uses a specific info string format: `"UltraLocked-PFS-v1-{fileId}"` for domain separation, ensuring cryptographic isolation between file encryption operations.
-    4.  **Authenticated Encryption:** The file's plaintext is encrypted using the derived AES-256-GCM key.
+    4.  **Authenticated Encryption:** The file's plaintext is encrypted using the derived AES-256-GCM key [NIST SP 800-38D].
 This algorithm provides both confidentiality (encryption) and authenticity (protection against tampering).
     5.  **Signing & Packaging:** The resulting ciphertext, along with the ephemeral public key and the salt, is signed by the app's master signing key (also in the Secure Enclave).
 This package becomes the `EncryptedFileWrapper` stored on disk.
     6.  **Secure Cleanup:** All sensitive key material generated during this process (the ephemeral private key, the shared secret, and the final AES key) is securely wiped from memory (`memset_s`) and never written to persistent storage.